Same Week Appointments – Book Today!

 Living with treatment-resistant depression can be an uphill battle, leaving you searching for alternatives when traditional treatments fall short.
 Transcranial Magnetic Stimulation (TMS) has emerged as a promising treatment option for individuals who have found little relief elsewhere.

 At Geode Health, we understand the struggle of living with treatment-resistant depression.
-We aim to provide clear and informative insights to support you on your journey to improved well-being.
-Keep reading to learn more about the efficacy of TMS, or reach out to a Geode provider today to learn how you can find relief from depression, whether through TMS or other treatment options.
+We aim to provide clear, informative insights to support you on your journey toward improved well-being.
+Keep reading to learn more about the efficacy of TMS, or reach out to a Geode provider today to learn how you can find relief from depression, whether through TMS or other effective treatment options.

 The science behind TMS

-Transcranial Magnetic Stimulation (TMS) is grounded in the principles of neuroscience and the intricate workings of the brain.
-This non-invasive procedure utilizes magnetic fields to stimulate specific regions of the brain.
-Most commonly, TMS for depression will target the dorsolateral prefrontal cortex, an area of the brain involved in mood regulation.
+Transcranial Magnetic Stimulation (TMS) for major depressive disorder is grounded in the principles of neuroscience and the intricate workings of the brain.
+This non-invasive brain stimulation procedure utilizes magnetic fields to stimulate specific areas of the brain.
+Most commonly, TMS therapy for depression will target the dorsolateral prefrontal cortex, an area of the brain involved in mood regulation.
+TMS work is fascinating; an electromagnetic coil is placed against the scalp near the forehead.
+The TMS coil delivers repeated magnetic pulses that pass through the skull.
+These magnetic pulses that penetrate the brain produce nerve stimulation, specifically targeting nerve cells in the brain that are underactive in people with depression.

 The magnetic pulses of TMS generate electrical currents that activate or inhibit neurons in the targeted brain regions.
 Through this focused stimulation, TMS helps to restore the balance of neurotransmitters, such as serotonin and norepinephrine, which are known to play vital roles in regulating mood and emotions.
 TMS may also help to increase neuroplasticity, allowing neuronal networks in the brain to grow and reorganize.